SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     ??? success "Solution"

-        1. Create a completly barebone repository, either using the GitHub UI or if you have the github cli installed (not `git`) you can run
+        1. Create a completely barebone repository, either using the GitHub UI or if you have the github cli installed (not `git`) you can run

             ```bash